Launch escape system: History

 The idea of using a rocket to remove the capsule from a space vehicle was developed by Maxime Faget in 1958.
 The system, using the tower on the top of the space capsule to house rockets, was first used on a test of the Project Mercury capsule in March 1959.
 Historically, LES were used on American Mercury and Apollo spacecraft.
 Both designs used a solid-fuel rocket motor.
 The Mercury LES was built by the Grand Central Rocket Company in Redlands, California (which later became the Lockheed Propulsion Company).
 Apollo used a design that had many similarities to the Mercury system.
 LES continue to be used on the Russian Soyuz and Chinese Shenzhou spacecraft.
-The SpaceX designed Dragon 2 uses a hypergolic liquid-fueled launch abort system integrated to the capsule and the Boeing Starliner uses abort thrusters in its service module.
+The SpaceX Dragon 2 uses a hypergolic liquid-fueled launch abort system integrated to the capsule and the Boeing Starliner uses abort thrusters in its service module.